Erarnitox/erarnitox.github.io/pub/cpp_tut/index.md

 - rarely use comments, code should be readable by itself for the most part
 - single resposibilty (one function/class -> resposible for one thing)
 - use asserts/tests and logging
+- Null-Object/Value pattern can be used to avoid branching ("neutral element": like multiplying with 1, or subtracting 0)

 ## Video 63: Video Game AI Masterclass
 - state machines